Soil and Fill Notice of Intent

 - Place fill and remove soil on ALR land

-A person who intends to place fill or remove soil for specified farm uses or specified non-farm uses must file a Notice of Intent with the ALC at least 60 days before engaging in the intended use.
+A person who intends to place fill or remove soil for specified farm uses, specified non-farm uses, or specified residential uses must file a Notice of Intent (NOI) with the ALC at least 60 days before engaging in the intended use.

 - Identify the type of Notice of Intent required for your proposal

-- View a sample application from the online Application Portal launch page
+- View a sample application from the ALC Portal launch page

 - Collect appropriate supporting documentation (e.g. Certificate of Title, Agent Authorization, Sketch Plan)

-- Applicants are encouraged to contact their local government (e.g., Municipality, Regional District, or Islands Trust) to:
+- Applicants are encouraged to contact their local government (e.g., Municipality, Regional District, or Islands Trust)/First Nation Government to:

-- Identify local government zoning and policies on agricultural land preservation and other regulations relevant to the proposal
+- Identify local government zoning and policies (or First Nation Government law) on agricultural land preservation and other regulations relevant to the proposal

 - Inquire if other approvals may be also be required (e.g. Ministry of Transportation and Infrastructure, Ministry of Health, etc.)

-- Site plan – which may be prepared by a qualified professional or by the applicant showing clear and accurate measurements of proposed areas and volumes of proposed fill placement or soil removal.
+Your site plan/proposal sketch may be prepared by yourself or a qualified professional.
+It must show clear and accurate measurements of proposed areas and volumes of proposed fill placement or soil removal.
 The site plan should also show any existing or proposed buildings or structures.
 A description of the current farm operations, proposed future use of the property, and the reasons for the fill placement or soil removal should also be included.
 Site plans prepared by applicants may need to be validated by a qualified professional to address certain issues including agrology and geotechnical issues prior to approval of a notice or application by the Commission.

-- Submit the Notice of Intent directly to the ALC through the Application Portal
+- Submit the Notice of Intent directly to the ALC through the ALC Portal

 - Include the ALC Notice ID on all payments and subsequent correspondence regarding the Notice